-- We offer a holistic approach where learning takes place across the waking day - In KS3 and 4, core and foundation subjects are given designated timeslots in the timetable - The post 16 curriculum continues to build on the core skills of Literacy and Numeracy which along with PSHE/RSE continue to have dedicated time in the college timetable.
-The college also provides the students with an opportunity to develop their Life and Living Skills, an understanding of the world of work and work related learning all preparation for next steps into adulthood. - The Individual subjects are adapted to take into account of the needs and starting points of our learners and the tasks and activities are differentiated to enable all to make progress. - The progress of students in each subject is broken down into small steps -"I Can" statements based upon the P level descriptors and adapted to suit the needs of our students and to reflect the curriculum they are in engaged with. - Students are set targets broadly in line with the historic progression guidance and the students are expected to make the equivalent to a level of progress across the school year in the core subjects. - Teaching and Learning is monitored via regular learning walks, formal and informal observation and termly internal and external moderation. - Accreditation we offer our student external Accreditations AQA unit awards at entry and Pre entry Level and in the sixth form students have begun to access the OCR life and living skills award. - Our post 16 students are given opportunities to experience the world of work and work related learning both on and off the school campus. - Our curriculum is underpinned by Positive Behaviour Approaches and celebrates the progress made by the students on their learning journeys.
+- and flowing between the simple and the esoteric, rather than a mere layering of one building block on top of the other. - In the 6TH form the curriculum is sequenced according to the programmes of study being undertaken to achieve the OCR Life and Living Skills Award.
+This means that in Literacy, Numeracy and PSHE the units studied each term should complement the work they are doing for their OCR Award. - The attainment targets for students in each subject is broken down into small steps -"I Can" statements based upon the old P level descriptors and adapted to suit the needs of our students and to reflect the curriculum they are in engaged with. - These targets are set termly and are recorded in their IEPs.
+The progress towards these targets and goals is reviewed at half term and the attainment reviewed at the end of each term. - Evidence of progress is captured and celebrated in the Students Learning Journeys. - Accreditation we offer our students external Accreditations.
+AQA unit awards at entry and Pre entry Level and in the sixth form students access the OCR life and living skills award.
+We are further developing our curriculum in the 6th form to offer the students the opportunities to work towards the John Muir Award and Duke of Edinburgh awards - Teaching and Learning is monitored via regular learning walks, formal and informal observation and termly internal and external moderation - Our post 16 students are given opportunities to experience the world of work and work related learning both on and off the school campus. - Our curriculum is underpinned by Positive Behaviour Approaches and celebrates the progress made by the students on their learning journeys.
 Our curriculum approach takes into consideration the needs of the whole student and is delivered with the support of our Multi-Disciplinary Team and incorporates a wide range Sensory, Communication, personal emotional and social Strategies which are all built into the learning.